Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Starting with Barron’s, we found their content reviews to be deeper and more clearly articulated.
 We loved the callout of key points, balance of detail with brevity, and overall straightforward language used.

-That’s not to say Princeton Review’s content lessons were bad; we actually quite liked them.
+That’s not to say Princeton Review’s content lessons were bad; we actually liked them.
 Just given the choice between the two, we prefer Barron’s.

 On the flip side, we liked Princeton Review’s practice exams and answer solutions better.
 Though it varies test to test, on average, Princeton Review seems to offer more practice tests than Barron’s.
-But more than just quantity, we found Princeton Review’s practice questions and essay prompts to be more realistic of actual AP exam problems.
+But more than just quantity, we found Princeton Review’s practice questions and essay prompts to be more realistic in terms of imitating actual AP exam problems.

 In addition, we liked their text explanations.
 Reviewing the answers you missed (as well as the answers you get right) is the most critical component of learning with practice work, and Princeton’s explanations are top notch.